Joseline Peña-Melnyk: Early life and education

+Career

+Legal career

-After law school, Peña started her legal career in the public defender's office in Philadelphia before moving to Washington, D.C., to join her then-fiancé Markian Melnyk after failing the bar exam.
+After law school, Peña started her legal career in the Defender Association of Philadelphia before moving to Washington, D.C., to join her then-fiancé Markian Melnyk after failing the bar exam.
 She later passed the test in 1993 and became a court-appointed defense attorney, advocating for foster children and abused children in the Superior Court of the District of Columbia.
-Peña-Melnyk later joined the U.S. Attorney’s Office as a prosecutor before leaving the practice after the birth of her first child in 1999.
+Peña-Melnyk later joined the office of the U.S. Attorney for the District of Columbia as a prosecutor before leaving the practice after the birth of her first child in 1999.
 She continued to be active in public life, joining the board of CASA de Maryland and winning a seat on the College Park City Council in 2003.